2024 NBA Finals: Celebration

-Boston mayor Michelle Wu announced on June 18, 2024, the details for a parade celebrating the Celtics victory, scheduled to take place at 11:00 a.m on June 21.
-The team would ride the city's traditional ceremonious duck boats starting "in front of TD Garden on Causeway Street, passing by City Hall Plaza and the Boston Common on Tremont Street and ending on Boylston Street by the Hynes Convention Center."
+Boston Mayor Michelle Wu announced on June 18, 2024, the details for a parade celebrating the Celtics victory, scheduled to take place at 11:00 a.m on June 21.
+The team would ride the city's traditional ceremonial duck boats starting "in front of TD Garden on Causeway Street, passing by City Hall Plaza and the Boston Common on Tremont Street and ending on Boylston Street by the Hynes Convention Center."
 On the scheduled day, the celebration first included a rally at TD Garden featuring the Celtics players and their relatives, organization and arena staff, season ticket holders and notables including Mayor Wu and Massachusetts governor Maura Healey.
 The parade then began at 11:15 a.m. and concluded around 90 minutes later.
-Estimates for the parade's turnout reported at least over 1 million people, with the MBTA Commuter Rail claiming ridership "on par with 5 days of regular weekday ridership condensed into 5-6 hours."
+Estimates for the parade's turnout reported at least over 1 million people, with the MBTA Commuter Rail claiming ridership "on par with 5 days of regular weekday ridership condensed into 5–6 hours."

 Records and achievements

 Among the many Celtics who won their first NBA championship is Al Horford, who had previously played 186 playoff games without one.

 The Celtics' victory gave them their 18th franchise championship, allowing them to surpass the Los Angeles Lakers, who they were tied with since 2020, as the franchise with the most championships in the NBA.
 The victory ended the second-longest franchise drought without a championship at 16 years.
 The Celtics claimed the 13th championship title this century for a team from the big four sports leagues (the NBA, MLB, NFL and NHL) based in the Boston area.
+The Celtics were the sixth unique champion team in a row, the longest such parity streak in NBA Finals history since 1975–1980.
+It was the first NBA Finals that the Celtics played in that did not go six or seven games since 1965.

 The Celtics finished with a combined 80–21 record including the regular season and the playoffs, and a .792 winning percentage, the second highest in franchise history behind the 1985–86 Celtics season.
 Until their victory, the Celtics played more postseason games over an eight-season span without winning an NBA title than any team in the history of the NBA.
 With the win, the Celtics finished with the second-best postseason record (16–3) since the NBA went to four best-of-seven rounds of the playoffs in 2003, only behind the 2016–17 Golden State Warriors, who went 16–1.
+(Note: This record was later tied by the 2025–26 New York Knicks.)
+Speculation arose of the team potentially becoming a dynasty.